Bombs found in Montana home linked to bank robberies

 The robber shot and wounded an officer in Chino while trying to escape one robbery, according to FBI officials.

-Eimiller did not immediately confirm or deny that was the focus of the Montana search.

-The Montana sheriff’s office’s statement said the home is connected to Richard Gathercole, 39, who was arrested Tuesday at a gas station in Lexington, Nebraska.
-Gathercole’s arrest came the day after a man fired on a Kansas trooper on Interstate 70.

-The trooper wasn’t injured.
 Gathercole is being held on charges of theft and possession of stolen firearms.

-The Montana sheriff’s office did not say how Gathercole is connected to the home where the bombs were found.
+It was not immediately clear if he had an attorney.

+He was arrested this past Tuesday at a gas station in Lexington, Nebraska.
+He had stolen a truck and guns as he was trying to get away from the Kansas trooper, according to the search-warrant application.

+Gathercole has a court hearing in Nebraska on July 6, according to the transcript of his phone call with his mother.

-The statement said Gathercole is a Musselshell County resident.
-He also was named as a resident of San Jacinto, California, after his arrest in Nebraska.
+Gathercole also was named as a resident of San Jacinto, California, after his arrest in Nebraska.
 The discrepancy could not be immediately resolved.